Frequently Asked Questions

 How will I benefit from participating in the program?

 Mentee participants benefit a great deal by having a mentor.
-They will be matched with an adult or student who can show them the campus, someone who provides suggestions about the program resources i.e. tutoring, counseling, athletics, campus events, etc. and someone who will give them advice about college.
+They will be matched with an adult or student who can provides suggestions regarding program resources i.e. tutoring, counseling, athletics, current and upcoming events, etc. and someone who will give them advice about college, careers, and share some life lessons.

 General FAQ’s